adityasurana/Face-Recognition/README.md

 Here in known_face_name[] list you can add your name you want to see while camera is recognising you.

-# Who maintains and contributes to the project?
-Created and managed by
+# Created and managed by
 # ADITYA SURANA.
 Thanks to google.